Oompa Loompas… The Original Ones!

 To the general public, Willy Wonka seemingly ran the chocolate factory by himself.
 No person was ever seen going in or out of the factory.
 The truth, however, was that he did have help… from the Oompa Loompas!

 The Oompa Loompas were mischievous natives of Loompaland, in the region of Loompa, which was represented to be a small, isolated island in the Hangdoodles.
 Willy Wonka discovered them and realized that they were being mistreated by the Whangdoodles, Hornswogglers and Snozzwangers.
-Wonka took them home to work in his factory and to give them a better life.
+Wonka took them home to work in his factory and to give them a better life, making his Gobstoppers and other sugary treats.
 He rescued them but they also rescued him because he needed their help.
 There was a mutual and loving respect that they shared.
 Beneficial to both sides was the fact that the Oompa Loompa’s diet consisted mainly of cacao beans which were rich in chocolate flavor.

 We never heard or saw the Oompa Loompas have on-screen conversations.
 They did, however, sing witty, rhyming songs.
 The tune of their songs was always the same and the lyrics of their songs always mimicked whatever the current situation was.
 They were known to cleverly make up songs on the spot.